KinagaCMS/KinagaCMS/README.md

 ![](https://cloud.githubusercontent.com/assets/26238188/23639374/a7f382e4-032a-11e7-81ed-86beb7cdafc0.gif)

+0. Connect NFS or WinSCP to your server.

 1. Create a new folder in the *contents* as a **category**.

 2. Create a new folder in the *category* as a **article title**.